tlin41390/MusicClassification/README.md

 Music Classification

 ## Reason for Topic
-Music is interesting, and we would like to see if a machine learning or neural network model can effectively classify songs according to their genre and compare techniques for doing so.
+Music is interesting, and we would like to compare classification techniques using machine learning and neural network models trained on song statistical features and Mel Spectrogram images.

 ## Description of data
 The data originates from the